brasid/gendiff/README.md

 [![asciicast](https://asciinema.org/a/216987.svg)](https://asciinema.org/a/216987)

 ### Using output format
 The utility can present diff in different formats.
-For now there is only two types: 'standart' and 'plain'
+For now there are two format types: 'standart' and 'plain'
 ```sh
 gendiff --format <firstConfig> <secondConfig>
 gendiff -f <firstConfig> <secondConfig>